The madness of the gallbladder and it's right to be heard

-There are on average 700,000 cholecystectomy operations (gallbladder removal) performed each year making it the most commonly surgery performed in the US.
+There are on average 700,000 cholecystectomy operations (gallbladder removal) performed each year making it the most commonly performed surgery in the US.
 It seems when the laparoscopic gallbladder procedure was introduced in the 80's, the rise in cholecystectomies rose significantly and recently there have been concerns as to whether there is an unnecessary amount of surgeries being performed.

 Bile is a greenish-yellow substance made in the liver and stored in the gallbladder until you start eating.
 The more fat you eat, the more bile is secreted from the gallbladder to break it down along with digestive enzymes from the pancreas.
 If bile is stored too long in the gallbladder or too much water has been removed in the process, gallstones can form.
 If they grow too large they can get trapped in the cystic duct and cause inflammation.
 It occurs commonly in people from the age of 40, those who are obese or have lost a lot of weight in a short time, diabetics and women who have had multiple pregnancies or who take the birth control pill.
 Studies have also shown low fat diets can contribute as the minimal activity of the gallbladder results in a form of sluggishness.

-Now some experts may tell you that your body is more than capable of coping post surgery for the rest of your life.
+Now some experts may tell you that your body is more than capable of coping with post gallbladder surgery for the rest of your life.
 Hmmm that could also be because some physicians in the modern world also do not consider digestive disorders to be of significance.
 Since the gallbladder acts as a kind of switched on drip that is triggered by the consumption of fats when food is eaten, the removal of the gallbladder means there is no intermediary and the bile salts are delivered into the intestines on a continuous basis causing diarrhea and in some cases bowel cancer due to the irritation of the intestinal wall lining.

 Ayurveda sees this situation as aggravated by the pitta dosha and affects individuals of a pitta, kapha or pitta/kapha nature.
 The basic idea is that there is too much heat and congestion that forms in the gallbladder.
 And aside from the excess amount of oily, fermented, sour and pungent foods, one aspect that I want to bring to attention is the storage of heated emotions in the liver, namely chronic anger, hate, envy and jealousy.